jaianthv/Unwrapping-tomography-images/README.md

 14. `save_single_image(current_folder, destination_folder=None, Layer_image, file)`<br>
 This function is used to save single unwrapped image, unless specified, the unwrapped image will be saved in the same directory as a source image with "unwrapped" as prefix.<br>
 returns *None*

+Load data functions/preprocess functions <br>

+8. `get_files(folder)` <br>
+Mention the folder here and it will retrieve all the tiff files from the folder.
+Default is tiff files.
+If other format, this function need to be changed.<br>
+returns *List of image files ordered*

 16. `get_first_layer_contour(image)`<br>
 To determine the outer reference layer based on contour points.<br>